MarkGhebrial/sdnc/www/content/events.md

 # Upcoming events

-The contents of this page are mirrored from the events tab in our [discord server](/join).
+The contents of this page are mirrored from the events tab in our [Discord server](/join).

 {{ events() }}